 - ABOUT US

 We value the global perspective our international students bring to UC Davis and encourage you to apply to our world-renowned campus!
 International students must meet the same admission requirements and will be included in the same selection process as U.S. students.
-If you have attended both foreign and U.S. schools, both your foreign and U.S. courses and grades will be considered.
+If you have attended both non-U.S. and U.S. schools, both your non-U.S. and U.S. courses and grades will be considered.
 You may also be required to demonstrate English proficiency depending upon your native language and the amount of language instruction you've received prior to studying in the United States.

 As an international student, you can apply for admission as a freshman or a transfer.
 You are considered a freshman applicant if you have completed secondary school and have not enrolled at any college or university.
 You are considered a transfer applicant if you have completed secondary school and enrolled in a college or university.
 You may not disregard your college record and apply as a freshman.